sjsrey/ors/ors.md

 The expanse of science has given rise to new specializations that have developed innovative methods for mapping the body of scientific knowledge and its subfields.
 XXXrefs Although a review of these efforts is beyond the scope of this talk, I want to employ one particular approach to mapping high dimensional data, the body of scientific knowledge being a special case, onto a sphere XXX.
 This will serve as a metaphor for understanding the relationship between scientific collaborations between groups of scientists from different areas and the distances separating these collaborators in the knowledge space.
 By doing so, I think regional science has much to offer in the analysis of what is at once both an embarrassment of riches of scientific breakthroughs and the challenges that continued specialization have on the evolution of the scientific frontier.

 As a metaphor consider a map of scientific domains on a sphere where each domain is represented as a simple polygon.
-The polygons would likely be non uniform, but they would represent and exhaustive and mutually exclusive partitioning of the body of scientific knowledge.
+The polygons would likely be non uniform, but they would represent an exhaustive and mutually exclusive partitioning of the body of scientific knowledge.
 Now take the centroid of each domain polygon as a point representing the core of that domain.[^core] We can now measure the distance between each of the domains using say great circle distance:

 $d(t)_{i,j} = (\Theta(t)_{i,j}/360) 2 \pi r(t)$